 Build an app from Excel, using Sheetcast, and you instantly multiply the types of users who can contribute.
 Anybody can interact with the data, from anywhere, on any device, whether or not they have any existing Excel skills.

-Crucially, a Sheetcast web app works with data in real time.
+Crucially, a Sheetcast works with data in real time.
 Any time a user inputs new information, it becomes instantly incorporated into your data.
 Until now, managers might have been impressed when you emailed them a PDF report you generated a day earlier, breaking the data down into compelling, colorful graphics.
 Imagine how they’ll feel when they realize they can pop open an advanced reporting and analytics dashboard on their phone or laptop, any time day or night, and review an up-to-the-second snapshot of data trends and conditions.

-By converting Excel to an online database, a Sheetcast web app can enhance data accessibility and integrity.
+By converting Excel to an online database, a Sheetcast can enhance data accessibility and integrity.
 Multiple users can contribute to, view, or edit the same data simultaneously without the risk of being held up by a locked file or derailed by version conflicts.
 This promotes active, real-time collaboration and eliminates data-access bottlenecks.

 With an online database, administrators can more easily control user authentication and access controls, allowing them to define user roles and permissions.
 Only authorized users can access, view, edit, or delete specific data, preserving your data security.
 And with defined data validation rules and constraints, Sheetcast helps prevent the entry of invalid or inconsistent data.

-A Sheetcast web app also enables you to share specific data with specific users.
+A Sheetcast also enables you to share specific data with specific users.
 For example, you can convert your Excel data to a website if you wish to keep the public informed of certain news and trends.
 Meanwhile, you can provide management with more confidential, sensitive information—even triggering emailed alerts when specific events are detected in the data.

 To you, an Excel spreadsheet might be your happy place, its matrix of cells and workbooks endlessly familiar, even comforting.
 To a non-tech user, however, a complex spreadsheet can represent a dizzying mass of confusion.

-A Sheetcast web app, on the other hand, translates data—both the input and the output—into sleek, manageable user interfaces anyone can navigate.
+Sheetcast, on the other hand, translates data—both the input and the output—into sleek, manageable user interfaces anyone can navigate.
 For instance, it might convert Excel into a straightforward online form, with clearly labelled fields, drop-down options, and buttons.
 A contractor at a distant work site, for example, could pick up his phone, enter measurements and location data, and perhaps even upload photos.
 A manager might open an analytics page, input a date range into a form, and view an instantly generated customized graph.

 By using Sheetcast to unlock hidden power and capabilities from your Excel spreadsheets, you create new opportunities to streamline all kinds of workflows.
 Here are just a few possible scenarios.